Fonterra posts $659m profit, pays 5c dividend

 • Fonterra shareholders and bosses differ on how to get the balance sheet back to black

-The dairy co-op's normalised earnings before interest and tax came to 24 cps per share, the upper end of its 15 to 25c forecast range.
+The dairy co-op's normalised earnings before interest and tax came to 24 cents per share, the upper end of its 15 to 25c forecast range.

 For the current year, it forecast a 20 to 35 cps earnings per share range.

-The current season's milk price forecast was pitched in a $5.90 to $6.90 per kg range, unchanged from its previous forecast.
+The current season's milk price forecast was pitched in a $5.90 to $6.90 per kg band, unchanged from its previous forecast.

 For the season just past, Fonterra settled on $7.14 per kg.
 With the dividend, the final cash payout comes to $7.19 per kg.